nothixy/Discord-Android/README.md

 ## What are some projects for the future ?

-I need to add a way to change the order of the themes, perhaps javascript support, support for Android's dark theme, and fix some things
+I need to add a way to change the order of the themes, perhaps javascript support, and fix some things